roobet-bonus-code/.github/README.md

 - Australia
 - LATAM

 Some regions may require a VPN.
-Always comply with local regulations.
+Always follow local laws and platform terms.

 ---

-## ❓ FAQ
+## ❓ Frequently Asked Questions

-**Is Roobet legit?**
-Yes.
-Roobet is a well-established crypto casino with a large global user base.

-**Does Roobet require KYC?**
-Usually no, unless withdrawals trigger verification.
+### What is the Roobet promo code?
+The current Roobet promo code is **BONUS26**.
+It can be entered during signup to unlock deposit bonuses and promotional rewards for new users.

+### What bonus do you get with the Roobet promo code BONUS26?
+Using **BONUS26** may unlock deposit-based bonuses, cashback-style promotions, and access to exclusive Roobet offers.
+Bonus availability depends on region and current promotions.

+### How do I use a Roobet promo code?
+To use a Roobet promo code, sign up on Roobet, enter **BONUS26** during registration, complete account creation, and make a qualifying deposit.

+### Is the Roobet promo code BONUS26 legit?
+Yes, **BONUS26** is a valid Roobet promo code that can be used by new users during account registration.

-**Can I use more than one promo code?**
+### Can I use more than one Roobet promo code?
-No — only one promo code can be applied per account.
+No. Roobet allows only one promo or referral code per account.

+### Does Roobet require KYC?
+Roobet does not usually require KYC, but identity verification may be requested for large withdrawals or flagged accounts.

+### Is Roobet legal?
+Roobet operates internationally.
+Availability depends on your local laws and regulations.
+Some users may require a VPN depending on their location.

 ---